Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Electron Preacceleration at Strong High- Shocks

 Reduced mass ratios, $m_i/m_e = 25 - 100$, are employed due to the limitations of available computational resources.\footnote{We use the term ``ion” to represent positively charged particles with a range of mass ratios, $m_i/m_e$, in PIC simulations.
 Throughout the paper, on the other hand, the subscript $p$ is used to denote protons with real physical mass, $m_p$.} The box size along the $x$-direction is set to be $L_{\rm x} = 200 c/\omega_{\rm pi}$, which is long enough to accommodate the shock transition region with Weibel-induced filaments, $\sim (10-100) c/\omega_{\rm pi}$ \citep[e.g.,][]{kato2008}.
 The transverse size of the simulation domain is $L_{\rm y} = (15 - 45) c/\omega_{\rm pi}$, which covers the relevant scales of the filaments, i.e., the width, $l_{f,w}\sim c/\omega_{\rm pi}$, and the mean separation, $l_{f,s}\sim (1 - 10) c/\omega_{\rm pi}$ \citep[e.g.,][]{kato2008, bohdan2017}.

 The model parameters of our simulations are summarized in Table \ref{t2}.
-The fiducial model, mass100-Ly1.0, is specified by $M_s=10^2$, $m_i/m_e=100$, $L_y=30c/\omega_{\rm pi}$, and an in-plane background magnetic field.
+The fiducial model, m100-Ly1.0, is specified by $M_s=10^2$, $m_i/m_e=100$, $L_y=30c/\omega_{\rm pi}$, and an in-plane background magnetic field.
 The name of other models is characterized with the value of $m_i/m_e$, the relative size of the simulation domain in the $y$-direction, and possibly a few other parameters.
-In the mass50Ly1.5 model, for instance, $m_i/m_e=50$ and $L_y$ is 1.5 times larger than that of the fiducial case.
-Similarly, the mass50-Ly1.0-Bz model considers an out-of-plane magnetic field, while the mass50-Ly1.0-M10-T6 model considers a Mach 10 shock with $T_1=10^6$~K.
+In the m50Ly1.5 model, for instance, $m_i/m_e=50$ and $L_y$ is 1.5 times larger than that of the fiducial case.
+Similarly, the m50-Ly1.0-Bz model considers an out-of-plane magnetic field, while the m50-Ly1.0-M10-T6 model considers a Mach 10 shock with $T_1=10^6$~K.